 Because the world fair was only a temporary event, none of the buildings were actually intended to last forever.
 Yes, even the Eiffel Tower in Paris, the centerpiece of the 1889 World Fair, was intended to be demolished as well so this wasn’t unusual.

 The people of San Francisco instantly fell in love with this magnificent structure and many didn’t want to see it being demolished.
-One of the most amazing facts about the Palace of Fine Arts is that an organization was formed in order to preserve the building while the exposition wasn’t even finished yet.
+One of the most amazing facts about the Palace of Fine Arts is that an organization was formed to preserve the building while the exposition wasn’t even finished yet.

 This organization was named the “Palace Preservation League” and was created by a woman named Phoebe Apperson Hearst (1842-1919), a wealthy local philanthropist.